FLARE-forecast/FLAREr/README.md

 * Processing and archiving forecast output
 * Visualizing forecast output

 FLARE uses the 1-D General Lake Model ([Hipsey et al. 2019](https://www.geosci-model-dev.net/12/473/2019/)) as the mechanistic process model that predicts hydrodynamics of the lake or reservoir.
 For forecasts of water quality, it uses GLM with the Aquatic Ecosystem Dynamics library.
-The binaries for GLM and GLM-AED are included in the FLARE code that is available on GitHub.
 FLARE requires GLM version 3.3 or higher.

 More information about the GLM can be found here: